Julia123-web/slapsticker/README.md

 ### Some ideas (no need to do all):

-- Make it look really nice OK
+- Make it look really nice
-- Let users pick from multiple (custom) stickers OK
+- Let users pick from multiple (custom) stickers
-- Improve the workflow and ux OK
+- Improve the workflow and ux
 - Show multiple captured images in a gallery
-- Let users download or share the captured pics OK
+- Let users download or share the captured pics
 - Add super cool effects to webcam feed
-- Organize, document and test the code PUT SOME COMMENTS
+- Organize, document and test the code
 - Integrate with zoom, teams, meet...

 ### quickstart